RoMTHoS/Auth-Template-RT/README.md

-# Authentication Template with React and Tailwind
+# Authentication Template with React and Tailwind.